 You have six months from the date of the incident to file the complaint with the federal agency.

-Labor disputes can be particularly acrimonious, and individual workers often feel caught in the middle between an employer and union, neither of whom seems interested in trying to help.
+Labor disputes can be particularly acrimonious.
+And individual workers often feel caught in the middle between an employer and a union, neither of whom seems interested in trying to help.

-One of our California attorneys is prepared to meet and answer any questions that you have.
-We offer a free, initial consultation, which you can schedule by calling us today.
+One of our California attorneys is prepared to meet with you and answer any questions that you have.
+We offer a free initial consultation, which you can schedule by calling us today.